mobile rating

 While it's possible to climb Kilimanjaro alone, joining a guided group is safer and recommended.
 Group climbs provide support, experienced leaders, and help in case of emergencies.

-The Best Time To Climb Kilimanjaro in terms of safety is during the dry seasons: January to mid-March and June to October.
+The best times to climb Kilimanjaro in terms of safety are during the dry seasons: January to mid-March and June to October.
 These months typically have better weather conditions and higher chances of a successful climb.

 Simbo Natai